top of page

 Canoeing & Kayaking - Learn how to get in and out of a canoe or kayak while staying dry, and practice paddling methods, including how to travel in a straight line.
 This course is taught on a lake, so be prepared; you may get wet!
 Bring extra pair of clothes and a towel... just in case.
 Sunscreen, hat, and sunglasses are also recommended.

-Find Your Way! (with a map & compass) - Learn how to use a map and compass, and test your new skills to walk a short orienteering course in the woods.
-Bring your own map compass (not a map AND compass) if you have them!
+Find Your Way! (with a map & compass) - Learn how to use a map and compass and test your new skills to walk a short orienteering course in the woods.
+Bring your own map and compass if you have them!
 Hiking gear and a notebook are recommended.

 Firearm Familiarity - Experience a live firearm demonstration!
 Gain a basic understanding of firearm safety, and get hands-on instructions, while practicing firing with handguns and rifles.
 All equipment is provided.

-Fishing 101 - Fishing with a fly rod is the natural way to catch fish!
-This course will provide you with enough instruction to start you off in the right direction for years of fly fishing adventures.
+Fly fishing - Fishing with a fly rod is the natural way to catch fish!
+This course will provide you with enough instruction to start you off in the right direction for years of fly-fishing adventures.
 All equipment is provided.
 Mud boots and bug spray are highly recommended.

 Mushrooms: Fungus Among Us - Explore the trails and woods near Old Timbers Lodge while hunting for mushrooms and slime molds to gain some basic identification skills.
 No experience necessary!
 Just bring a magnifying glass if you have one.
 Walking shoes are recommended.

-Trap Shooting - Learn the basics of firearm safety and trap shooting, including proper gun mounting and leading the target, so you can try shooting sporting clays!
-All equipment is provided.
+Sporting Clay Shooting - Learn the basics of firearm safety and trap shooting, including proper gun mounting and leading the target, so you can try shooting sporting clays!
+All equipment is provided Tomahawk Throwing.
+Maybe you know how to shoot or use archery equipment, but do you know how to accurately throw a tomahawk?
+Discover the basics of tomahawk throwing during this fun, hands-on class!
+Short walk to site.